Mortgage Foreclosures & Loan Modifications

 You want time in your house before you move on

-Mortgage foreclosure is not a particularly fast process in either Illinois or Wisconsin.
+Mortgage foreclosure is not a particularly fast process in Illinois.
 At Lakelaw, we don’t delay your case just for the sake of delay.
 But we can force the lender to prove its case – and that’s not always so easy for them.
 We can raise legitimate defenses.
 We can challenge facts that you don’t know to be the case.
 We can engage in discovery in order to find documents from the lender that can be helpful to your case.
 We can resist motions for default or for summary judgment.
 We can raise legitimate affirmative defenses.
 All of this appropriate defense will extend the time that you will have in your home before you need to make decisions about your next steps.
 Every case is different.
 Most of our clients have enjoyed extended periods of time in their homes in the course of Lakelaw’s disciplined and ethical mortgage foreclosure defense.

 You want to avoid a personal judgment for a deficiency

 In Illinois, it is possible for a lender to obtain a judgment against a homeowner for the difference between the amount obtained in the foreclosure sale and the amount due on the mortgage note.
-Fortunately, this is rarely the case in Wisconsin.
-Lenders trade the right for a deficiency in order to get a faster foreclosure most of the time in Wisconsin.

 Lakelaw has helped its clients to avoid personal liability in many ways.